LedaKatopodi/library-of-cheatsheets/Tools/README.md

 1. `-d $wkDir`: The working directory.
 The cheatsheet script assumes that the *input file* is located in the working folder, and that it is named `ggsashimi_inputBams.tsv`
 2. `-g $gtf`: Path to the GTF file used for the annotation.
+3. `-c $coord`: Coordinates for the region of interest to be plotted.
+The value should follow the following convention: `{chr}:{start}-{end}`.
+Chromosome format -either `chrA` or plain `A` should follow the chromosome naming in the  provided GTF file.
+4. `-o $outprefix`: The output file prefix.
+If not provided by the user, the script utilizes the coordinates variable to set the output prefix.

 The **input file** is a 3-column tsv file containing the following information: